H\"older regularity and convergence for a non-local model of nematic liquid crystals in the large-domain limit

 The corresponding free energy to be minimised is

-The function $\psi_b\colon\text{Sym}_0(3)\to\mathbb{R}\cup\{+\infty\}$ is a frame indifferent bulk potential, which may be taken as a polynomial or the Ball-Majumdar singular potential.
+The function $\psi_b\colon\text{Sym}_0(3)\to\mathbb{R}\cup\{+\infty\}$ is a frame indifferent bulk potential, which may be taken as a polynomial or the Ball-Majumdar singular potential {(\cite{ball2010nematic}, and further discussion in \eqref{hp:Hfirst}--\eqref{hp:Hlast})}.
 Its main characteristic is that, in the cases considered, it is minimised on the set

 with~$s_0$ a temperature, concentration and material dependent constant.
 The elastic energy~$W$ is minimised when $\nabla Q=0$.
 While many forms are possible, by symmetry the only frame-indifferent, quadratic energy that only depends on the gradient of~$Q$ is of the form